rnakato/RumBall/docs/content/Tutorial.rst

 ===============================================

 This page describes the tutorial how to get the results from FASTQ files.
-The sample scripts for human, mouse and `S. cerevisiae` are also available at `RumBall GitHub <https://github.com/rnakato/RumBall/tree/main/tutorial>`_.
+The sample scripts are available at `RumBall GitHub <https://github.com/rnakato/RumBall/tree/main/tutorial>`_.

 .. note::